 - Stylists and barbers must be 18 years of age or older

-- Attend a one-day training held in the community
+- Attend a half-day training held in the community

 - Sign an agreement committing to participate in the program

 Where are one-day trainings held?

 The trainings are held at NKFM regional branch offices, community centers and salons.

 There are no out-of-pocket costs to you.
 NKFM will provide you with any information needed to participate in the Healthy Hair and Dodge the Punch programs.

 Can I refer other barbers/stylists to participate in Healthy Hair Starts with a Healthy Body?

 Yes!
 By referring a barber or stylist who meets the requirements outlined in Question 3, you are eligible to qualify for referral compensation.
 The stylist or barber you refer must participate in the Healthy Hair/Dodge the Punch training and sign the partnership agreement indicating they will participate.
 Upon completion of the above, you will receive compensation for the individuals you referred.